Update November 2020

 Not connecting to the Internet is probably not an option so I’ll brief you on some basic self-defence or PCJUDO.
 Some Internet security experts advise that over 70,000 Malware infections are released on a DAILY basis and that an “unprotected” computer will become infected with several Malware infections or will be compromised within minutes of being connected to the Internet; that is a sobering thought!

-Basic PCJUDO would involve a “layered defence”.
+Basic PCJUDO involves a “layered defence” but more about that in advanced security.
 Think of this as “the more obstacles you have in place to prevent an intruder the better your defence”.
 You may not know that when you connect to the Internet, you are actually, in principle, potentially connecting to millions of other computers around the world and you are basically leaving your PC open to millions of unknown people.
 Ask yourself, “would I leave the door of my home unlocked so that anyone could just walk in, invited or not?”
 I would suggest your answer would be no.

 Basic PCJUDO would involve installing: – (Windows 10 pretty much takes care of the first three)